A list of new nontouristy experiences in Paris

 Where is it: 38 Rue Saint-Maur, 75011 Paris

 Pack some baguettes and get a bottle of wine to spend a warm afternoon by the Seine with views of the Notre Dame Church at Jardin Tino-Rossi.
-In the summer months, the park comes alive with dancers, drummers, and singers performing in and around the sunken amphitheater by the river’s edge.
+In the summer months, the park comes alive with dancers, drummers, and singers performing in and around the sunken amphitheatre by the river’s edge.
 Tino Rossi was himself a popular singer in the 20th century.
 There is also a free open-air sculpture museum with about 50 sculptures to gape at.

 Where is it: 2 Quai Saint-Bernard, 75005 Paris